Year 1

 Year 1 start and end of day handover information

-At the start of the day the gates are open at 8.45am.
+At the start of the day, the gates are open at 8.45am.
 Children and their adults are to line up by the Year 1 paddock gate.
-A member of Year 1 staff will be with on the gate to welcome the children into school.
+A member of Year 1 staff will be at the gate to welcome the children into school.
 Any messages can be passed onto the member of staff who will relay this back to your child's class teacher.

 The bell at the end of the school day is 3.20pm.
 The school gates will be open at 3.15 for parents to begin to line up outside the Year 1 paddock gate.
 Children will be released through the gate at 3.20pm.